kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Facebook shops are free to set up, but Facebook will charge a 5% commission from each realized purchase.
 This commission already includes payment fees.
 For shipments of $8 and less, Facebook will charge a flat fee of $0.40.
 However, Facebook announced that it wouldn't charge this fee during 2020.

 **Direct revenue contribution of Facebook Shops in 2020 was $0 because Facebook waved the 5% fee.
-Estimating revenue for 2021 at this moment would be just guesswork.
+Estimating revenue for 2021 at this moment would be just a guesswork.
 I can say that I expect it to be a noticeable part of non-advertising revenue.
 Still, overall, I don't expect significant revenue coming from Facebook Shops directly.**

 **That being said, I still think this is a huge revenue opportunity going forward, just not because of its 5% commission from sales, but rather because of additional advertising revenue, Facebook Shops will bring.**